idaholab/TMAP8/doc/content/verification_and_validation/verification_and_validation_standards.md

 ## Documentation

 1. +Automated Figure Generation+: Figures used in the V&V process should be automatically generated during the build phase by executing the dedicated plotting Python script.
 This enables building on-the-fly documentation with the latest simulation results.
-3. +Analytical Equations+: Ensure the equations documented exactly match those used within the Python script.
+2. +Analytical Equations+: Ensure the equations documented exactly match those used within the Python script.
 Always cite the original sources for the equations (not a V&V report) to maintain proper attribution.
+3. +Validation data+: Provide the reference for the original experimental source of the data used in validation cases.
 4. +Detailed Derivations+: If any quantity conversions are performed within the documentation, provide clear derivations to illustrate the conversion process.
 Show any derivations that are performed for converting quantities in the documentation.
 5. +Schematic Representation+: Whenever helpful, include schematic figures that visually represent what the specific V&V case is modeling to enhance understanding.
 6. +V&V vs Test+: If a coarser meshed simulation was used in the tests compared to what is used in the actual V&V, add a note at the end of the documentation page that mentions this and why it was done.